 To ensure your hot tub meets your personal needs and health goals, consider the following when making a purchasing decision:

-Size & shape – Hot tubs seat anywhere from a single person to 12 people and in a variety of shapes, including circular, square, triangle, and rectangular.
+Hot tubs seat anywhere from a single person to 12 people and come in a variety of shapes, including circular, square, triangle, and rectangular.
 To choose the right size and shape, consider where you will put your hot tub in your home, space limitations, and the number of family members/guests who you hope to accommodate.

-Materials – Hot tubs come in different materials, each of which will require different upkeep and provide a different asthetique for your home.
+Hot tubs also come in different materials, each of which will require different upkeep and provide a different aesthetic for your home.
 Common hot tub materials include:

 On the other hand, outdoor hot tubs may be easier to deliver and install, with the outdoors offering open ventilation and the possibility of being near a natural drainage site.
 With outdoor installation, you may enjoy a beautiful, natural view but sacrifice some privacy and convenience.
 With an outdoor hot tub, you may want to choose a more durable material, like plastic or stainless steel, to ensure longevity.